haskell/containers/docs/set.rst

     Set.fromList :: Ord a => [a] -> Set a
     Set.fromList xs = ...

-:set:`fromList` creates a set containing the elements of the list ``xs``.
+:haddock_short:`Data.Set#fromList` creates a set containing the elements of the list ``xs``.
 Since sets don't contain duplicates, if there are repeated elements in the list they will only appear once.

 ::